mre/the-coding-interview/README.md

 ![Logo](/assets/workplace.png)

-## Oh hi there!
+## Oh, hi there!

-Didn't see you come in the door.
+Didn’t see you come in the door.
 Seems like a lot of people are interested
 in getting better at programming.
-Thats' awesome!
+That’s awesome!

 I honestly did not expect the big amount
 of interest in the project.
 I should clean up
-a bit more...
-Anyway, the main purpose
+a bit more… Anyway, the main purpose
 is doing some fun programming workouts
 from time to time to stay in shape.